 If you are the presenter, make sure you manage your screen sharing abilities on a per meeting basis.
 Usually, only the hosts and co-host have the ability to share their screens, but it’s still important for the host to enable the security icon on the meeting toolbar and make sure the latest version is being used.
 With all the heightened security due to online events, many of the meeting tools such as Zoom, Teams, Go-To-Meeting, etc. have numerous updates.
+By using a secure automated user management software provided by a cloud-based platform like Tools4Ever, an organization can make provisioning rapid, and secure, and can streamline their business.
 It’s just as important to make your meeting private.
 With so many social outlets, ensuring a password will eliminate unwanted people engaging with inappropriate sharing or zoombombing!

 In preparation for the event, here are some etiquette tips to consider:

 Please mute your microphone if it’s not already auto muted.
 Background noise is such an annoyance for the presenter and attendees.
 Here are a few common background noises: a barking dog, a crying baby, children talking to their parents, shuffling papers, car alarm, Amazon or UPS at the door, coworkers talking amongst each other, lawnmower, and construction.
 Can you add to this list?